Lohana Berkins

 Lohana Berkins (15 June 1965 – 5 February 2016) was an Argentine travesti activist.

 Biography

 Berkins was born on 15 June 1965 in Pocitos, Salta.
 Her father, a soldier, kicked her out at the age of 13.

+As Berkins got older, she fought against the brutal Argentine police force in promotion of trans rights and spent approximately 7 years in prison.
+This type of conflict with the police is largely left out of the collective Argentine memory of their anti-LGBTQ+ history and rather archives often focus on the military dictatorship oppression.